 Harvest English Institute Los Angeles does not offer any housing programs and therefore has no responsibility finding or assisting a student with housing.
-However, 4 Stay provides many HEI-Los Angeles's students with housing and dormitory services.
-For additional information, please visit https://4stay.com/.
+However, 4Stay and HomestayMatch provide many HEI-Los Angeles's students with housing and dormitory services.
 A variety of housing options are located within a reasonable distance from the school by car, public transportation, bike or walking.
 These options can range from \$1,000-\$1,600 for a single bedroom.